elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

     )
 ```

-Note: you reference the primary column you are evaluating as the `column_name` in the `TextEvals` preset.
-Inclusion of the contents of this column in the evaluator prompt is already part of the template.
+You do not need to explicitly include the name of your primary column in the evaluation prompt.
+Since you include it as `column_name` in the `TextEvals` preset, it will be automatically passed to the template.

 ```
 report = Report(metrics=[